thiagowfx/thiagowfx.github.io/content/posts/2024-11-12-sort-deterministically.md

 Written by Mike Haertel and Paul Eggert.
 ```

-In a coworker’s machine (Ubuntu Linux), it produced the following instead:
+In a coworker's machine (Ubuntu Linux), it produced the following instead:

 ```shell
 gardenia